MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 - **Note** that the field types that are shown in this table are based on the attributes of your segment’s entities.
 The example table that is shown above (highlighted in blue) is typical to a **Customer** entity but it is only one of many possible table types.

--**Also note** that this table only shows a preview of your records: It presents the first 100 records of your segment so you can quickly evaluate your segment and consider to go back to the segment editor screen and change it's definitions.
+-**Also note** that this table only shows a preview of your records: It presents the first 100 records of your segment so you can quickly evaluate your segment and consider to go back to the segment editor screen and change its definitions.
 As we will see in the next section, **exporting** your segment will produce a file that includes **all** your records.

 ## Acting upon the data

 **Exporting a segment:
 Exporting a segment to .csv file is possible:
-- 1.Within the *Segments page* by clicking the **three dots** button within a specific segment's tile, and then selecting the **Export** button as described earlier
+- 1.Within the *Segments page* by clicking the **three dots icon** within a specific segment's tile, and then selecting the **Export** button as described earlier
 - 2.Within a speficic segment's page by clicking **Export** at the top-right corner of the page as shown below:

 > [!div class="mx-imgBorder"]